paulm-mcdermott/PythonTSE2022Final/ReadMe.md

 # Coffee Shop Simulations
-## Paul McDermott & Justin Standish-White
+### by Paul McDermott & Justin Standish-White

 This project explores the coffeebar dataset and, using insights from analysing that dataset, develops a simulation programme in python.
 The end objective is to simulate 5 years of transactions for the coffee shop.

 ## Description